mckib2/rawdatarinator/README.md

 ## Lexer and Parser

 Siemens raw MRI data comes packaged all in a `.dat` file.
 The structure does not follow Siemens' PLM XML format, but is quasi-XML followed by a dump of the binary data.
+It is described in the IDEA Documentation.

 The game plan I used was to extract the quasi-XML portion of the file, obtain the structure of the document by parsing it, and then reconstructing an equivalent XML document that is easy to traverse using standard libraries.
 Python Lex-Yacc (PLY) is used to create a lexer (`infolex.py`) identifying each unique token and a parser (`infoparser.py`) that builds an XML string as grammar productions are matched.
 The actual grammar is unknown to me, so the tokens and grammar may not be comprehensive.
 This functionality is captured in the `raw2xml` function in `infoparser.py`.